-- Latinos have less access to sick days and health insurance, which leaves them less able to manage health conditions that are exacerbated by heat. - Workers in agriculture, construction, utilities, and manufacturing, who are disproportionately Latino, are more vulnerable to heat waves and higher temperatures, leading to lost productivity, increased healthcare costs, and economic strain. - 17% of Latinos are natural resource laborers (agriculture, forestry, fishing and hunting), compared to 10% of whites.
+- Latinos have less access to sick days and health insurance, which leaves them less able to manage health conditions that are exacerbated by heat. - Workers in agriculture, construction, utilities, and manufacturing, who are disproportionately Latino, are more vulnerable to heat waves and higher temperatures, leading to lost productivity, increased healthcare costs, and economic strain.
+Latinos are 43% more likely to live in areas that are projected to have reduced working hours due to extreme temperatures.200 - 17% of Latinos are natural resource laborers (agriculture, forestry, fishing and hunting), compared to 10% of whites.
 Higher temperatures and heat waves will thus disproportionately impact Latino laborers.